Employers

 • Visit the SAET website to lodge an application.

-It is your obligation as an employer to comply with the South Australian Skills Standards that have been set by the Government.
+Find out more about your obligations as an employer to comply with the South Australian Skills Standards that have been set by the Government.
 Visit the Standards to understand more about your role as a registered employer.

 Useful resources for employers